calabash/calabash-ios/README.md

 The Calabash framework uses private Apple APIs to synthesize touch events.
 This means that you should double check that `calabash.framework` is not included in the .ipa file you submit to App Store.
+This is usually done by creating a separate build configuration or target for the version of your app running calabash tests.

 Installation
 ------------